SouravBiswas238/manufacturer-website-server/README.md

 * Node.Js : For making backend server of the website.
 * Express : For using Node Js more efficiently.
 * MongoDB : For creating database for the server side.
-* Heroku : For server side hosting.
+* Vercel : For server side hosting.
 * JWT: JWT token developed for admin authorization and securing API.